More Vermont inmates test positive for COVID-19 in Mississippi

 DOC is looking for a medical monitor to oversee the work inside Tallahatchie and to make sure all VT DOH procedures are being followed.

-Vermont’s contract with CoreCivc expires in October 2020, and Baker said the current situation could play a factor in the DOC’s reevaluation of the contract.
+Vermont’s contract with CoreCivic expires in October 2020, and Baker said the current situation could play a factor in the DOC’s reevaluation of the contract.

 “Until we get our arms around this, we’re not sending anybody down there,” he said.
 “This is a business relationship between two groups, and the core of every relationship is trust, and as commissioner, I will have to reevaluate that trust.”